 These machines are similar to slot machines found in Las Vegas, but they use small balls made of steel instead of coins.

 Pachinko parlors have a distinct appearance that makes them easy to spot, even if you have never seen one before.
 They are typically brightly lit and very noisy, with a constantly blaring sound of music and balls bouncing around inside of machines.

 It resembles a hybrid between an arcade game center and a casino.
 The interior is usually full of rows upon rows of pachinko machines, each device with an enthusiastic player sitting in front of it.

 The pachinko machine was invented before world war II, but this is after the war; it became trendy to become an iconic part of Japanese culture, and many players see pachinko as a way to escape the stress of everyday life.

 To sum up the basic principles of the game:

 - Pachinko is played on a pinball-like vertical board.

-- The objective of the game is to shoot small metal balls into the board, and then have them bounce off of pins and other obstacles to lend in certain pockets.
+- The game’s objective is to shoot small metal balls into the board and then have them bounce off pins and other obstacles to lending in certain pockets.

 - If the ball falls into the winning pockets, the player will receive more balls, which can be exchanged for prizes.